pyrogram/pyrogram/docs/source/topics/text-formatting.rst

 Markdown Style
 --------------

-To use this mode, pass :obj:`MARKDOWN <pyrogram.ParseMode.MARKDOWN>` or "markdown" in the *parse_mode* field when using :obj:`send_message() <pyrogram.Client.send_message>`.
+To use this mode, pass "markdown" in the *parse_mode* field when using :obj:`send_message() <pyrogram.Client.send_message>`.
 Use the following syntax in your message:

 .. code-block:: text